Supervisor/supervisor/docs/configuration.rst

 ``minprocs``

-  The minimum nymber of process descriptors that must be available before supervisord will start successfully.
-Supervisor will enter a failure mode when the OS runs out of process descriptors, so it's useful to ensure that enough process descriptors are available upon :program:`supervisord` startup.
+  The minimum number of process descriptors that must be available before supervisord will start successfully.
+A call to setrlimit will be made to attempt to raise the soft and hard limits of the supervisord process to satisfy ``minprocs``.
+The hard limit may only be raised if supervisord is run as root.  supervisord will enter a failure mode when the OS runs out of process descriptors, so it's useful to ensure that enough process descriptors are available upon :program:`supervisord` startup.

   *Default*:  200